broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 ![Example F1 plot](doc/f1_plot.png)

 In this plot, the absolute difference in F1 score vs. truth for a given quality threshold is visualized.
-In the above plot, we can expect a mean intra tool difference between replicates called with GATK of 0.002 when filtering with a quality threshold of 10.
+In the above plot, we can expect a mean intra tool difference between replicates called with Tool A of 0.002 when filtering with a quality threshold of 10.
 That means, if the F1 score hard-filtered with that quality threshold of replicate 1 is, for example, 0.9 then the F1 score of replicate 2 could be, for example, 0.902.
 This is the background noise that is expected when looking at different replicates of the same individual.

 The absolute inter tool difference between tools (green line) is very small and well below the intra tool differences.